-- A. The sites described above and shown on Maps 9-13 are designated as employment sites and safeguarded for predominantly B Class employment uses. - B. Where flexibility is sought and deemed necessary to aid development, it will only be granted if it is not likely to put at risk the viability, vitality and character of the Central Shopping Area. - C. A Class uses will only be permitted as on-site sales from a B Class unit, and must be ancillary to the unit's primary B Class use.
+- A. The sites shown on Maps 9-13 are designated as employment sites and safeguarded for predominantly Use Class B employment uses. - B. Where a mix of uses sought and deemed necessary to aid development, it will only be granted if it is not likely to put at risk the viability, vitality and character of the Central Shopping Area. - C. A Class uses will only be permitted as on-site sales from a B Class unit, and must be ancillary to the unit's primary B Class use. - D. Any development permitted at sites 1 and 4 must maintain and where possible enhance the continuity and integrity of the river corridor, including associated watercourses.
+Any new development should not be within a 10m buffer zone from the river bank. - E. Any application for development at Site 1 should be accompanied by an arboriculture report, demonstrate in the design and layout of any proposal how the health and longevity of the trees will be maximised, and include suitable landscape planting to perpetuate and enhance tree cover on the site. - F. Any development in an area of flood risk will need to be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible, will reduce overall flood risk